Algae control without chemicals

 Brown diatom algae — the new-tank phase

-Visual signature: brown dust coating the glass, decor, and substrate.
+Looks like brown dust coating the glass, decor, and gravel.
 Wipes off easily with a finger.
-Nearly universal in weeks 2–8 of a new tank.
+Nearly every new tank gets this in weeks 2–8.

-Cause: silicates dissolved in tap water and substrate, plus the unstable nutrient balance of a young tank.
-This phase passes on its own — diatoms get outcompeted by green algae once the tank stabilizes, and green algae gets outcompeted by plants if you have any.
+Cause: silicates (a mineral) dissolved in your tap water and substrate, plus the unstable balance of a young tank.
+This phase passes on its own — once the tank settles, green algae replaces the diatoms, and plants replace the green algae if you have any.

 Fixes (in order of conservatism):